-The audited consolidated annual financial statements incorporate the financial statements of the Company and its subsidiaries.
+The consolidated financial statements incorporate the financial statements of the Company and its subsidiaries.

-The results of subsidiaries acquired or disposed of during the periods presented are included in the consolidated statement of comprehensive income from the effective date of acquisition and up to the effective date of disposal, as appropriate.
+The results of subsidiaries acquired or disposed of during the years presented are included in the consolidated statement of comprehensive (loss) income from the effective date of acquisition and up to the effective date of disposal, as appropriate.
 All intercompany transactions, balances, income and expenses are eliminated upon consolidation.